Article info

 - Exome sequencing in the assessment of congenital malformations in the fetus and neonate

-- The clinical application of genome - wide sequencing for monogenic diseases in Canada: Position Statement of the Canadian College of Medical Geneticists
+- Clinical application of fetal genome-wide sequencing during pregnancy: position statement of the Canadian College of Medical Geneticists